lemons-studios/audio-replacer/README.md

 ### Add my software signing certificate

 > [!CAUTION]
-> Only install software certificates from people you trust.
+> Only install software certificates from people you trust

 By default, WinUI3 packages applications as a .msix package, which requires a self-signed software certificate installed if the developer doesn't have 80$ a year to pay for a trusted SSL certificate
 In the future, I will probably make the application an executable rather than an msix, but you'll have to deal with this for now if you want this running